dm0-/gnuxc/BUILD.md

     sudo dnf -y install \
         bc bison ed flex{,-devel} gperf groff intltool nasm texinfo yasm \
+        {dejavu-sans,gnu-free-{mono,sans,serif},unifont}-fonts \
-        {gnu-free-{mono,sans,serif},unifont}-fonts ImageMagick libicns-utils \
+        ImageMagick libicns-utils xorg-x11-xkb-utils \
-        help2man perl-ExtUtils-MakeMaker perl-gettext perl-podlators \
+        help2man perl-ExtUtils-MakeMaker perl-Locale-gettext perl-podlators \
         {freetype,gdk-pixbuf2,gobject-introspection,guile,xorg-x11-proto}-devel

 The `hal` project requires a few native static libraries.

-    sudo dnf -y install {glib2,glibc,ncurses,zlib}-static
+    sudo dnf -y install {glib2,glibc,libstdc++,ncurses,pcre,zlib}-static

-**Download and patch all the sources.**  The `prepare` target refers to having a complete and patched source tree prepared to be built.
-This `make` command should not use (many) parallel jobs as a courtesy to the hosting servers.
+**Download all of the project sources.**  This `make` command should not use (many) parallel jobs as a courtesy to the hosting servers.

-    gmake prepare
+    gmake download

+After this command ends successfully, you will need to stop and wait for all of the sysroot packages to build and install, if they haven't finished already.

 ### Building